-MICROPROCESSOR An IC or integrated circuit that controls and executes machine language instructions for A directing the various components of the computer in processing data.
+MICROPROCESSOR An IC or integrated circuit that controls and executes machine instructions for language A directing the various components of the computer in processing data.

 MODE A condition or set of conditions under which a set of rules apply.

 OPERATING SYSTEM A set of programs that resides in ROM and/or diskette that performs the frequently needed input/output procedures.